Free Printable Outdoor Scavenger Hunt for Kids, Crazy Fun!

 Sign: Eat if you dare as her next meal you may fare.
-The witch could be onto you, keep a lookout as you read your next clue (arrow pointing to bowl of candy)
+The witch could be onto you, keep a lookout as you read your next clue (arrow pointing to a bowl of candy).

 3rd Challenge: Teddy Bear Holds the Key

-This challenge was difficult, but the 6 year old found the teddy bears stuck in a tree.
-Each team has their own teddy bear, and must knock it out of the tree.
+This challenge was difficult, but the 6 year old found the teddy bears hid up in a tree.
+Each team has their own teddy bear and must knock it out of the tree.